Richard E. Spoonemore

 Mr. Spoonemore's complex litigation practice emphasizes federal securities litigation, federal ERISA litigation in the health, disability and pension fields, as well as title, general business and class action litigation.
-He has received the highest rating — AV® — by Martindale-Hubbell, is rated 10/10 on Avvo®, and has been named a "Super Lawyer"® for over a decade, including being named as a Washington State “Top 100” lawyer in 2011, 2014, 2015, 2016, 2017 and 2018.
+He has received the highest rating — AV® — by Martindale-Hubbell, was rated 10/10 on Avvo®, and has been named a "Super Lawyer"® for over a decade, including being named as a Washington State “Top 100” lawyer in 2011, 2014, 2015, 2016, 2017 and 2018.

 A Seattle native and second-generation attorney, Mr. Spoonemore received his law degree from the University of Washington in 1992, where he was a member of the Moot Court Honor Board and the winner of the Falknor Appellate Competition.
 He graduated from Willamette University in 1989 with high honors from the political science department.
-Mr. Spoonemore has been with Sirianni Youtz Spoonemore Hamburger for nineteen years, following five years of practice at the Seattle firm of Helsell Fetterman.
+Mr. Spoonemore has been with Sirianni Youtz Spoonemore Hamburger LLC for twenty-two years, following five years of practice at the Seattle firm of Helsell Fetterman.

 Mr. Spoonemore is a twenty-year volunteer with the American Cancer Society, including two terms as the Chairman of the Board of Directors for the twelve-state Great West Division of the Society.
 In 2011 he was awarded the St. George award for exemplary service, the highest honor bestowed on volunteers to the American Cancer Society.
 An avid and competitive middle distance runner, Mr. Spoonemore is a member of a local master’s racing team and a fixture at 5k and 10k races in Western Washington.
 He lives on Queen Anne Hill in Seattle with his wife, Laura M. Periman, M.D., and their two daughters.